ubuntu/snappy-playpen/jtiledownloader/README.md

 ## Current state

 Working features:
- - Tested in devmode only
+ - Tested in confined mode
- - App GUI starts
+ - App GUI starts and downloads tiles as expected

 Known issues:
- - Theming does not work.
  - The app tries to create an appConfig.xml file upon each start.
 It would be nice to instruct it to create it in a writable location.
  - Tiles download requests are blocked if you use the Mapnik server, but this seems to be an issue with the external server.
 Same issue happens if you run the app manually outside the snap.

 TODO:
- - Add a desktop file and icon to launch it from the dash
  - Theming support needs improvement, perhaps we need a desktop launcher for Java apps